mdgeorge4153/portfolio/ocaml/interpreter/README.md

     cd solution/mdg39
     dune build
-    dune runtest # run the provided examples; as mentioned above, the full test
+    dune runtest # run the provided examples and grading test suite
-                 # suite is not currently easy to run

 The project is fun to play with in the toplevel.
 The file `top.ml` contains a small test to play with, but the parser and printer make it easy to evaluate